MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/introduction-01.md

 To create this project from scratch, start with a Visual Studio Code (VSCode) project.

 > [!NOTE]
-> It is not mandatory to use only VSCode, it is for convenience only.
+> It is not mandatory to use VSCode, it is for convenience only.
 More experienced javascript developers can use any other editor of their choice, even the simplest Notepad.

 1. Either download the [BabylonJS](https://doc.babylonjs.com/divingDeeper/developWithBjs/frameworkVers) single file or use an online version.
 Alternatively you can clone an entire BabylonJS project from [GitHub](https://github.com/BabylonJS/Babylon.js)